openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

        SG2
     6. Delete all defaults egress rules of SG1 and SG2.
     7. Add icmp rule to SG1:
-       Ingress rule with ip protocol 'icmp ', port range any, remote ip prefix <floating ip of VM1>
+       Ingress rule with ip protocol 'icmp', port range any, remote ip prefix <floating ip of VM1>
-       Egress rule with ip protocol 'icmp ', port range any, remote ip prefix <floating ip of VM1>
+       Egress rule with ip protocol 'icmp', port range any, remote ip prefix <floating ip of VM1>
     8. Add ssh rule to SG2:
-       Ingress rule with ip protocol tcp ', port range any, <internal ip of VM2>
+       Ingress rule with ip protocol 'tcp', port range any, <internal ip of VM2>
-       Egress rule with ip protocol 'tcp ', port range any, <internal ip of VM2>
+       Egress rule with ip protocol 'tcp', port range any, <internal ip of VM2>
     9. Launch 2 instance 'VM3' and 'VM4' of vcenter az with SG1 and SG2 in net1.
        Launch 2 instance 'VM5' and 'VM6'  of nova az with SG1 and SG2 in net1.
     10. Verify that icmp ping is enabled from 'VM3',  'VM4' ,  'VM5' and 'VM6'  to VM1 and vice versa.